gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 does not validate anonymous Docker Hub access, the release manifest, or runtime on a different architecture.
 Those remain release and physical-hardware gates.

-Before the first publication, create the public Docker Hub image repository `gaetancollaud/digitalstrom-mqtt-haos` and ensure that the existing `DOCKERHUB_TOKEN` repository secret can push to it.
-The release workflow verifies that the versioned manifest can be fetched anonymously.
+The existing `gaetancollaud/digitalstrom-mqtt` Docker Hub repository is already public.
+The release workflow verifies that the exact versioned App manifest can be fetched anonymously.

 ## Presentation decisions